-Both of the Bass Brewery registrations (now held in the name of the Pioneer Brewing Company Limited) are for near identical trade marks; however, the form of the mark protected by virtue of trade mark registration no. 2 has the words “Pale Ale” removed and is registered in relation to “Burton ales, brown beers and stouts”.
+Both of the Bass Brewery registrations (now held in the name of the AB InBev UK Limited) are for near identical trade marks; however, the form of the mark protected by virtue of trade mark registration no. 2 has the words “Pale Ale” removed and is registered in relation to “Burton ales, brown beers and stouts”.

-A look at the early years of the trade marks register shows that food and drink companies made a good start in obtaining registered brand protection, clearly appreciating the value that such rights can bring.
-Only ten of the trade mark registrations nos.
-1 to 500 are still active but six of these are protected in relation to food and drink goods.
+A look at the early years of the trade marks register shows that food and drink companies, together with those trading in tobacco, made a good start in obtaining registered brand protection, clearly appreciating the value that such rights can bring.
+Only six of the trade mark registrations nos.
+1 to 500 are still active but half of these are protected in relation to food and drink goods.

-BB&R Limited, better known as the upmarket wine merchant Berry Bros & Rudd, is the owner of Trade Mark Registrations Nos.
-50 and 51 for its wine barrel logo and No. 52 for the word mark “The Coffee Mill”.
-There must have been quite a queue of people outside the Patent Office on the opening day for trade mark applications as these registrations also date from 1st January 1876.
+For example, BB&R Limited, better known as the upmarket wine merchant Berry Bros & Rudd, is the owner of Trade Mark Registration No. 50 for a wine barrel logo, covering beer, wines and spirits.
+(There must have been quite a queue of people outside the Patent Office on the opening day for trade mark applications, as this registration also dates from 1st January 1876.)

 If we go on to look at the first twenty-five years of the trade marks register, the UK’s food and drink industry continued to be strongly represented with approximately half of the registrations that were filed during this period, and currently still active, covering the food and drink goods classes.

-McVitie’s (then known as McVitie & Price) registered what appears to be the product label for its digestive biscuits as a trade mark in 1908.
+McVitie’s (then known as McVitie & Price, and now owned by United Biscuits) registered what appears to be the product label for its digestive biscuits as a trade mark in 1908.

 The oldest registration that’s still being maintained for Quality Street appears to be the plain word mark registration QUALITY STREET dating from 1952.
-Notably, this mark is registered in relation to “medicated confectionary” so we can all feel less guilty about that box of Quality Street that was polished off at Christmas.
+Notably, this mark is registered in relation to “medicated confectionary” so we can all feel less guilty about that box of Quality Street that is polished off every Christmas.